-- jj) The extent to which stormwater quality treatment has been provided to protect the environment from contaminants generated from the activity including whether the proposal includes appropriate stormwater quality monitoring associated with the design and construction stages as well as the consent holder's maintenance obligations. - k) Existing and probable future traffic volumes, pedestrian and cyclist volumes and effects on adjacent roads including the intersection of Molesworth Drive and Moir Street, and the intersection of Insley Street and Moir Street. - The design of the central watercourse within sub-precinct 3A to establish stormwater conveyance, treatment opportunities, recreation links and recreated freshwater habitat - m) Sufficient firefighting water supply is available, taking into account a risk based assessment (Refer to Note 8 of 13.11.1) - n) The provision, capacity and design of reticulated supply of water sufficient to meet the needs of the subdivision and development which meet all relevant guidelines, the Code of Practice referenced in 16.1.6 and legislative requirements for drinking water (including storage, reticulation, treatment and ongoing management), rainwater harvesting and appropriate water demand management (savings), including legal mechanisms (e.g. consent notices) for their implementation within Residential Sub-Zone 3A or any other Sub-Zone intended to be reticulated. - o) The extent the proposal has regard to the assessment criteria i) to v) in Rule 13.14.4. - p) The extent to which the proposal provides connections to transport networks including walking and cycling (and indicative connections as shown on the structure plan) and roading function and design, including parking consistent with Appendix 16.2. - q) The extent of land required for water reservoir(s) to service subdivision and development proposed to be provided with reticulated water supply is detailed by an engineering assessment by a suitably qualified and experienced professional associated with the first subdivision of the Residential Sub-Zone 3D. - r) Effects on the habitat of Tara Iti / Fairy Tern and their food sources (including wetlands, watercourses and the coastal marine area), including disturbance by people and dogs. - s) Ecologically appropriate fish passage.
+- g) Where any existing or approved buildings are to be subdivided, the effects of the proposal in regard to meeting relevant Development Control Standards. - h) Where there are any communally owned or managed services, infrastructure or other such assets or joint responsibilities arising from any proposal; that the nature of arrangements which are proposed ensure the on-going implementation of such arrangements whether through body corporate or similar mechanisms. - i) Where any subdivision adjoins an area identified as "amenity planting" and/or any areas identified as Sub-Zone 8 on the Structure Plan, whether the details of the planting have been provided and for Sub-Zone 8 areas an ecology management plan, including 10m riparian planting to streams and wetlands, weed and pest management controls and indigenous revegetation (where appropriate), are provided and any required mechanisms for ownership and maintenance of the area.
+For the avoidance of doubt the amenity planting areas may form parts of private lots and be held in private ownership. - j) Whether the proposal utilises low impact and/or water sensitive stormwater management devices and designs, outfalls that mitigate concentrated flows and detail of any obligations for lot owners to construct and maintain such devices. - jj) The extent to which stormwater quality treatment has been provided to protect the environment from contaminants generated from the activity including whether the proposal includes appropriate stormwater quality monitoring associated with the design and construction stages as well as the consent holder's maintenance obligations. - k) Existing and probable future traffic volumes, pedestrian and cyclist volumes and effects on adjacent roads including the intersection of Molesworth Drive and Moir Street, and the intersection of Insley Street and Moir Street. - I) The design of the central watercourse within sub-precinct 3A to establish stormwater conveyance, treatment opportunities, recreation links and recreated freshwater habitat - m) Sufficient firefighting water supply is available, taking into account a risk based assessment (Refer to Note 8 of 13.11.1) - n) The provision sapacity and design of reticulated supply of water which meet all relevant legislative requirements for drinking water (including storage, reticulation, treatment and ongoing management), rainwater harvesting and appropriate water demand management (savings), including legal mechanisms (eg. consent notices) for their implementation within Residential Sub Zone 3A.
+The provision, capacity and design of reticulated supply of water sufficient to meet the needs of the subdivision and development which meet all relevant guidelines, the Code of Practice referenced in 16.1.6 and legislative requirements for drinking water (including storage, reticulation, treatment and ongoing management), rainwater harvesting and appropriate water demand management (savings), including legal mechanisms (eg. consent notices) for their implementation within Residential Sub Zone 3A or any other sub zone intended to be reticulated. - o) The extent the proposal has regard to the assessment criteria i) to v) in Rule 13.14.4. - p) The extent to which the proposal provides connections to transport networks including walking and cycling (and indicative connections as shown on the structure plan) and roading function and design, including parking consistent with Appendix 16.2. - q) The extent of land required for water reservoir(s) to service the Residential Sub-Zone 3A-subdivision and development proposed to be provided with reticulated water supply is detailed by an engineering assessment by a suitably qualified and experienced professional associated with the first subdivision of the Residential Sub-Zone 3D. - r) Effects on the habitat of Tara Iti / Fairy Tern and their food sources (including wetlands, watercourses and the coastal marine area), including disturbance by people and dogs. - s) Ecologically appropriate fish passage.

-16.7.4 Development Controls
+16.10.10 Development Controls